Code-Institute-Submissions/Rosaria-Fini-Milestone-Project-2/testing/ux-testing.md

 ![Contact-Form](../screenshots/contact-form.jpg)

-# Easy to scrool website with a back to top button
+# Easy to scroll website with a back to top button

 1. On both homepage and contact page
 2. On the ight hand side, at the bottom, find the back to top button